Matchers

 All template functions in Edge Connect are available for use in the matcher template.

-If no true/false equivalent value is built by the template, an error is returned and the the event is not matched.
+If no true/false equivalent value is built by the template, an error is returned, and the event is not matched.

 Matcher Key-Value Expressions